symfony/symfony-docs/book/controller.rst

 Creating Static Pages
 ---------------------

-.. versionadded:: 2.2
-    The ability to cache templates rendered via ``FrameworkBundle:Template:template`` is new in Symfony 2.2.

 You can create a static page without creating any controller.
 Using only the routing file, you just have to indicate the "FrameworkBundle:Template:template" as the controller and the logical path of your template.